Finanzverwaltung am Laptop

 As a rule, a club can increase the membership fee by making the corresponding change in the statutes and submitting this amendment to the members for a vote.
 In the statute of the club it should be regulated how the membership fee is determined and how it can be amended.
 As a rule, a majority of members must approve the proposal so that the increase in contributions can take effect.

-It is also possible that the club's statutes provide that the board or another body of the club can set or change the fees.
-In this case, the board could decide to increase the membership fee without the need for a vote by the members.
-In this case, however, it is important that the executive board explains transparently why an increase in contributions is necessary and that the burden on members remains sustainable.
+It is also possible that the club's statutes provide that the board or another body of the club can set or change posts.
+In this case, the Board could decide to increase the membership fee without the need for a vote by the members.
+In this case, however, it is important that the Executive Board explains transparently why an increase in contributions is necessary and that the burden on members remains sustainable.

 You can find more information about a member exclusion in this post here: